HOCKEY OPERATIONSSean Burke

 In 820 career NHL games with New Jersey, Hartford/Carolina, Vancouver, Philadelphia, Florida, Tampa Bay, Los Angeles and Phoenix, Burke collected a record of 324-341-101-9 with a 2.96 GAA and a .902 SV%.
 He was also a three-time NHL All-Star and represented Canada in the 1988 and 1992 Winter Olympics.
 Burke made his NHL debut on March 2, 1988 with the New Jersey Devils and began his career by going 10-1-0 in his first 13 games.

 Burke resides in Scottsdale and has two children: Andie and Brendan.
-Brendan is a goaltender with the Portland Winterhawks.
-He will play his second season in the WHL in 2012-13.
+Brendan is a goaltender with the Portland Winterhawks who was drafted by the Coyotes in the sixth round (163rd overall) in the 2013 Entry Draft.